South Brunswick High School (New Jersey): Curriculum

 All students attending SBHS are encouraged to take a minimum of 16 units during the duration of their academic career.
 All students must also take a Practical Art (Such as Business, Technology) and Visual/Performing Art (such as Art I, II, Orchestra or Band).
 Students are also required to take a 2.5 credit class in Personal Financial Literacy.

-The school offers around 20 Advanced Placement (AP) courses.
+The school offers around 20 Advanced Placement (AP) courses such as AP Chemistry, AP Biology, AP Calculus AB, etc.

 Athletics

 The South Brunswick High School Vikings compete in the Greater Middlesex Conference, which is comprised of public and private high schools in the Middlesex County area, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 2,189 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5C of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V South for football for 2018–2020.
+The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 The 1968 boys' basketball team won the Group I state title with a 50–49 win against an East Rutherford High School team coached by Dick Vitale in the final game of the tournament played in front of 12,000 spectators at Convention Hall in Atlantic City.

 The baseball team won the Group II state title in 1980 with a 3–1 defeat of runner-up Garfield High School in the championship game played at Mercer County Park.

 The SBHS boys' bowling team won the New Jersey state title in 1996 with a combined score of 3,103 and won the Group IV championship in 2019 and 2022.
 The 2022 team won the Group IV title and won the Tournament of Champions for the first team by defeating Jackson Memorial High School in the finals.

-The South Brunswick boys' soccer team won back-to-back to back Red Division Championships in 2006, 2007 and 2008.
-In 2009 the team won the GMC County Final, the first in school history.

-In Fall 2004, the girls' volleyball team took home the GMC title for the first time in school history.
-The program had only been in place for six seasons prior to this achievement.